The information in this article applies to:

 Any changes made to a layer set in one view affects all other views using the same layer set.
 If this is not desired, you can create a unique layer set for a particular view.

 To learn more about Layer Sets, please see our online tutorial training videos on the Layer Set feature.

-If you have already set up Layer Sets, in another file, you can choose to Export these, and them Import them in to your plan style template.
+If you have already set up Layer Sets in another file, you can choose to Export these, and then Import them into your plan style template.